NightYoshi370/Modular-Node.js-IRC-Bot/README.md

 [![Build Status](https://travis-ci.org/Apexton/Modular-Node.js-IRC-Bot.svg?branch=master)](https://travis-ci.org/LifeMushroom/Modular-Node.js-IRC-Bot)

 An extremely modular IRC bot written in Node.js.
+This repo is just here, to make sure that Travis works correctly...

 ## How to use/install